 Most people reading this will be looking to restore the paint on their car for the same reasons that most car owners go in search of the best techniques to restore shine, luster, and beauty to their cars paint:

 "Most people do not realize how much easier it is to restore the car paint with the latest in professional detail equipment and products"

 The detailing industry is continually looking for ways to bridge the gap between professional detailing and inexperienced car owners or car enthusiasts who are looking to produce the same results as seasoned professional detail veterans.

 The really good news is that with the right choice in tools and products, any newcomer to the world of car care can produce amazing results ans restore the paint on our car to a level never possible for the truly new beginner.

 Yes, believe it or not, anyone can now put themselves behind this paint restoration system and produce amazing results that were traditionally reserved for professional detailers.

-With the combination of user the friendly DA (dual-action) car buffer, the amazing technology behind micro-fiber, and Meguiar's latest polishes designed specifically for use with their micro-fiber polishing pads, now a true beginner can achieve amazing results out of the box!
+With the combination of the user friendly DA (dual-action/random orbital) car buffer, the right car polishes and polishing pads, now a true beginner can achieve amazing results right out of the box!

 The problem I see with a lot of beginners is they are overwhelmed with all the choices and all the voices!
 Everyone has a different opinion...